Replace Your Heating & A/C System Today For This Great Offer!

 Our Heating and Cooling Technicians, Plumbers and Electricians are licensed, uniformed and professional.
 They respect your home and your property.
 They go as far as to put on booties before entering your home and roll out a protective carpet as well.
 The diagnostic or dispatch fee that we charge allows our professionals to carefully evaluate your problem and/or inspect your systems so they can provide you with a flat rate price to do the work you’ve requested.
 Once you approve that price and all that it includes, Cranney Companies will complete the requested work for you.

 Many people call us for flickering lights repair because they are fed up with their lights going off an on all of the time.
-Give Cranney a call if you’re having the same problem and we’ll take care of it as quickly as possible.
+Give Cranney a call if you’re having the same lighting problem and we’ll take care of it as quickly as possible.

 If your lights are flickering every minute, there are several reasons this may be happening.
 Here are some of the most common, and how we can take care of them.

-There is a certain amount of voltage that needs to be used so that current can freely flow through a wire.
+There is a certain amount of voltage that needs to be used so that the current can freely flow through a wire.
 This is referred to as “resistance,” and leads to various appliances getting less voltage.
 When appliances turn on and off, that affects the amount of voltage that is going to your lights.
 As a result, they flicker.

 Many appliances also have what’s known as “inrush current,” which leads to a significant voltage drop.
 This means that when an appliance first turns on, it draws a great deal more current.
 If you have your electrical system updated, this flickering can be greatly reduced.